What is Email Authentication?

 BIMI

 The newest entry into the email authentication space is Brand Indicators for Message Identification (BIMI).
-Although BIMI itself is not a means of authentication, it aims to drive adoption of strong sender authentication for the entire email ecosystem by requiring the use of DMARC.
+Although BIMI itself is not a means of email authentication, it aims to drive adoption of strong sender authentication for the entire email ecosystem by requiring the use of DMARC.

 When set up, BIMI places a small graphic next to a sender’s From name, which is a vanity name rather than the sender’s email address.
 Most companies select a version of their recognizable logo to use as the graphic image.
 This visually reinforces your brand identity, and provides reassurance for the recipient to trust the email message.

 But BIMI isn’t readily available to any sender.
-Instead, the sender must implement the recommended authentication protocols.
+Instead, the sender must implement the recommended email authentication protocols.
 This is how it’s closely related to email authentication but doesn’t necessarily provide any technical protection.
 Instead, it is a sign to the recipient the mail is truly from the company rather than a spammer.

 BIMI requires the use of a strict DMARC policy, which in turn requires SPF and DKIM.
 While BIMI is more marketing-oriented for brand impressions, it’s a nice perk of being thorough in your email authentication.